-- Being created by two guys who really like to Show Their Work, A Miracle of Science averts this trope, and a detailed explanation of why it's an Averted Trope appears in The Rant under one of the strips.note
+- A Miracle of Science: The two creators have Shown Their Work by averting this with a detailed explanation of why it's an Averted Trope appearing in The Rant under one of the strips.note

 - Familiar Territory takes place in Southland, a quarantined city surrounded by a dome.